grame-cncm/faust/architecture/juce/README.md

 MAGIC_LEVEL_SOURCE
 - adds generated code if defined.
 By default not defined, just to show you where in the source code you would add hooks for a visualizer.
 These are PGM specific features not represented in Faust.
 Knowledge of how to use the PGM components is assumed.

-To use either of these options, either enter the option into the JUCER project settings page as shown, or add a "#define" line near the top of your FaustPluginProcessor.cpp.
+To use either of these options, either enter the option into the JUCER exporter settings page as shown, or add a "#define" line near the top of your FaustPluginProcessor.cpp.

  ---
 - `-help or -h` : shows the different options